ChlorisF/boyinfeng.com/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Boyin Feng is a Master's student of Social Cognition and International Relations.
-Her research interests include intergroup relations, cultural psychology, political psychology, and affective science.
+Her research interests span intergroup relations, cultural psychology, political psychology, and affective science.

+She is especially interested in exploring questions at the nexus of identity, ideology, emotion, and culture.
+Some of her current research inquiries include:

-Some of the research questions she is currently concerned about include: 1) how affective polarisation and ideological polarisation interact; 2) whether and how group identity implicates in intergroup emotion recognition and regulation; 3) how cultural values and political ideologies shape social identities and breed polarization, intergroup conflict, and discrimination.
+- Understanding the complex interplay between affective polarization and ideological polarization<br>
+- Investigating how group identities may shape intergroup emotion recognition and regulation<br>
+- Examining how cultural values and political ideologies influence social identities and intergroup dynamics like polarization, conflict, and discrimination<br>
+- Analyzing how emotions are mobilized and play out in contexts of political rhetoric and decision-making<br>
+- Comparing cultural differences in the experience, expression, and uses of emotion in the political sphere<be>

+Boyin aims to conduct research that advances psychological theory while also informing solutions to pressing issues of intergroup conflict and global cooperation.
+She is passionate about pursuing culturally-engaged scholarship that bridges disciplines and borders.
 {style="text-align: justify;"}